Lewis Wolpert

-He was also an author of several science books including Triumph of the Embryo (1991), Malignant Sadness (1999), The Evolutionary Origins of Belief (2006), and How We Live And Why We Die: The Secret Lives of Cells (2009).
+He wrote several science books, including: Triumph of the Embryo (1991), Malignant Sadness (1999), Six Impossible Things Before Breakfast: the Evolutionary Origins of Belief (2006), and How We Live And Why We Die: The Secret Lives of Cells (2009).

 Early life

 Wolpert was born on 19 October 1929, in Johannesburg to Sarah (née Suzman) and William Wolpert in a South African Jewish family of Lithuanian Jewish origin.
 His father was a bookshop manager and newsagent.
 His aunt, Helen Suzman, was a South African anti-apartheid activist and politician.

 He completed his BSc in civil engineering at the University of Witwatersrand in Johannesburg where he was exposed to progressive politics and communist ideas, and met Nelson Mandela in 1952.
 He worked as an assistant to the director of Building Research Institute, Pretoria, before going to Israel and working for the Water Planning Board.
 He went on to study soil mechanics at Imperial College London and later completed his doctorate from King's College London under biophysicist James Danielli.